Helms A Lee

 Helm’s a lee! (from the helm)

-Helms A Lee is a phrase used by the helmsman to signal to the crew that he has begun to tack.
-Helms A Lee is a call given during sailing.
+Helms A Lee is a phrase used by the helmsman to signal to the crew that he’s already started tacking.
+It is a call given during sailing.
 Tacking is another phrase for the same thing.

 How Helms A Lee is used on the sea

-Nobody knows how and when people started using these commands like Helms A Lee.
-Helms A Lee, or literally, the rudder is in the lock position on the boat’s lee side.
+Nobody knows how and when people started using commands like Helms A Lee.
+The command literally means the rudder is in the lock position on the boat’s lee side.
 Whoever is at the helm offers that rudder position alert to notify that the boat will begin to turn in the lee direction.

 The term “lee” simply refers to the side of the boat from which the wind exits.
-Surprisingly, the term “lee” was hijacked from English agriculture and referred to a field that had been purposefully left barren.
+Surprisingly, the term was hijacked from English agriculture and referred to a field that was purposefully left barren.

 There are many different commands like Helms A Lee.
-It varies from ship to ship and captain to captain.
-Normally Helms A Lee, Lee Ho, Jibe Ho, Tacking, Jibing, Hard A Lee etc are used.
+It varies from ship to ship and from captain to captain.
+Other similar calls used include Lee Ho, Jibe Ho, Tacking, Jibing, Hard A Lee, etc are used.
 Anything is valid as long as everyone is aware of the calls.

-Yes they are the same.
+Yes, they are the same.
 Both calls are used during taking.
-Hard A Lee means the position of the tiller when the rudder is pushed firmly to windward.
-Also, the sequence in which the tiller was placed in this position.
+They both mean the position of the tiller when the rudder is pushed firmly windward.